Bare Root vs Containerized Seedlings: How to Decide

 Remember, planting containerized seedlings is not a substitute for good site preparation.
 Landowners should not skimp on site preparation thinking that containers will compensate for poor or no site prep.

 For example, failing to bed a wet site and then planting containers will not give results as good as bedding and planting bare root seedlings.

-Using growth and yield biometric models to project how stands will develop for this range of survival, he then used cash flow analysis to determine the net dollar value (aka: Bare Land Value which is the sum of all costs and revenues during the life of the stand in today’s dollars) generated for the landowner under each survival level.
+Using growth and yield biometric models to project how stands will develop for this range of survival, he then used cash flow analysis to determine the net dollar value (aka: Bare Land Value which is the sum of all costs and revenues during the life of the stand in perpetual rotations in today’s dollars) generated for the landowner under each survival level.